 well if you can use Powerpoint or similar slides to go through

 Incarnate is a serious piece, not too long, but with the broadest scope of any, a two-part telling of the story within universal history, usable as a single poem or to split into a "prologue" and "epilogue" to an event.

-As well as the shorter poems listed, any of The last straw can be used as short poems on their own - The word, The nativity and The magi probably best - as might the shorter poems from A Christmas commentary.
+Shorter poems.
+As well as those listed, any of The last straw can be used as short poems on their own - The word, The nativity and The magi probably best - as might the shorter poems from A Christmas commentary.

-The last straw comprises eight short poems acting as introductions to some of the usual carol service bible readings.
+poems acting as introductions to some of the usual carol service bible

 The four longer poems of Magi provide a contemporary interpretation of the story which can be shared among any number of voices.